 When leaving CA or NY, it’s especially important to document your departure and set up connections in your new home state (e.g., getting a new driver’s license, re-registering any vehicles, registering to vote, joining professional organizations, purchasing a home, etc.).

-If this is a major concern for you (e.g., if you’re a high income earner, or you expect to retain ties to your former state), check out this site that describes how states typically determine residency, and this document that gives interesting examples of court cases decided for and against people who were pursued for taxes after they tried to move their domicile.
+If this is a major concern for you (e.g., if you’re a high-income earner, or you expect to retain ties to your former state), check out this site that describes how states typically determine residency, and this document that gives some example court cases decided for and against people who were pursued for taxes after they tried to move their domicile out of NY.